Ice hockey at the 2018 Winter Olympics – Men's tournament: Qualification playoffs

 The four highest-ranked teams (1D–4D) received byes and were deemed the home team in the quarterfinals as they were seeded to advance, with the remaining eight teams (5D–12D) playing qualification playoff games as follows.
 The losers of the qualification playoff games received a final ranking of 9 through 12 based on their preliminary round ranking.

 Quarterfinals

 Following the quarterfinal games, the winning teams were re-ranked F1 through F4, with the winner of 1D vs. E4 re-ranked as F1, the winner of 2D vs. E3 re-ranked as F2, the winner of 3D vs. E2 re-ranked as F3, and the winner of 4D vs. E1 re-ranked as F4.
 The losers of the quarterfinal round games received a final ranking of 5 through 8 based on their preliminary round ranking.

+Gold medal game

+Germany took the lead with 3:16 left in the third period.
+Then the Olympic Athletes from Russia took a penalty with 2:11 left, pulled their goaltender to make it 5-on-5, and scored with 56 seconds left to send the game to overtime.
+Kirill Kaprizov scored a power play goal to win the gold medal game.